-LENGTH OF COURSE: one semester PREREQUISITE: grades 11-12, Integrated Biology or Int Bioscience with a grade of A, B, or C
+LENGTH OF COURSE: one semester PREREQUISITE: grades 11-12, Integrated Biology or Int Bioscience with a grade of C or above

 This biology elective course examines the foundation principles of biology with special emphasis on anatomy, morphology, life cycles, reproduction, evolution and diversity of animals and related organisms.
 Both lecture and laboratory are required for this course.
-Topics include the classification of organisms, protists, introduction to animals, sponges, cnidarians, and ctenophores, flatworms, roundworms, and rotifers, mollusks and annelids, arthropods, insects, echinoderms, and invertebrate chordates, and a chordate overview (time permitting).
+Topics include the classification of organisms, introduction to animals, sponges, cnidarians, and ctenophores, flatworms, roundworms, mollusks and annelids, arthropods, insects, echinoderms, and invertebrate chordates, and a chordate overview.
 The laboratory component consists of inquiry-based investigations involving live arthropods, microscopy, and the dissection of a minimum of five different organisms.
 The course is taught at a higher conceptual level and at a college course pace.
 There is a significant laboratory portion.
-This course is a suggested prerequisite for dual-credit Anatomy and Physiology.
+This course is a suggested prerequisite for dual-credit Anatomy.

-\See dual credit options on page 42.
+\See dual credit options on page 45.